blurrycontour/zuul-gerrit/doc/source/reference/monitoring.rst

       Persistently high values indicate more testing node resources would be helpful.

+   .. stat:: tenant.<tenant>.current_requests
+      :type: gauge

+      The number of outstanding nodepool requests from Zuul drilled down by
+      <tenant>.
+If a tenant for a node request cannot be determed, it is
+      reported as ``unknown``.
+This relates to
+      ``zuul.nodepool.current_requests``.

    .. stat:: resources

       Holds metrics about resource usage by tenant or project if resources